Go back to all articles

 P.S.
 For whom the data distortion by LoadRunner Analysis can be dangerous

-As we’ve found out, the data aggregation is set by default in LoadRunner Analysis.
-If you haven’t got such highly loaded systems, then probably you have not observed the described above problems.
-But as you read this article, you have to give a thought to the correctness of your test results.
+As we’ve discovered, the data aggregation is set by default in LoadRunner Analysis.
+If you haven’t got such highly loaded systems, you probably have not observed the problems described above.
+But as you read this article, you have to consider the correctness of your test results.

-It can be assumed that if your operation’s TPS is smaller than the granularity parameter then there are no distortions in your data.
+It can be assumed that if your operation’s TPS is smaller than the granularity parameter, your data will have no distortions.
 But that’s just a hypothesis.
-If several users are starting to work, there is still a probability that while the test is running some transactions will be performed in the same time interval that equals your granularity.
+If several users start to work, there is still a probability that while the test runs, some transactions will be performed at the same interval that equals your granularity.
 In this case, there can be data aggregation, so it can influence the results.
 However, we have not researched how these two approaches depend on TPS.
 We’ll do it in the future.

 How to determine granularity for a saved session.